Motorbike Compensation Claim Payouts Calculator

 The injured motorcyclist was awarded £95,000 for his personal injuries.
 His total award was £1,487,562.33 this included his loss of earnings and interest.

 A motorcyclist aged 24, was seriously injured in a collision with a car.
 The car driver drove his car out from a turning on the motorcyclist’s left hand side with a view to turning right into the road on which the motorcyclist was traveling on.
 The motorcyclist suffered injuries to his left leg which led to an amputation of the left knee.
 There was also a fracture to a finger on his right hand, which resulted in permanent damage, which affected his ability to grip and carry items.

 The motorcyclist concerned was embarking on a career in lighting design for the rock industry which would have earned him a substantial amount but due to the accident he could not pursue this line of work.

 He was awarded £1.15m for his personal injuries and various other losses plus £603,424.53 for loss of earnings.

-Motorbike Accident Collision
+Motorbike Accident Collision payout of compensation calculator

 The claimant’s bike collided with a motor car and he suffered a very painful knee injury which required several major operations and reconstruction, in medical terms “a comminuted intra-articular fracture of the left knee as well as a dislocation of the left knee joint and fracture of both posterior tibial condyles”.
 He had an open reduction and internal fixation of both sides of the tibia with arthroscopic fixation of the anterior cruciate ligament.
 He returned home in a cast brace which remained on his leg for three months.
 He has had several further arthroscopic procedures on his knee joint and has attended 88 sessions of intensive physiotherapy over the years.